A warm cozy bowl of this Cheesy Potato Soup is a recipe for pure comfort!

 - Try making some Air Fryer Grilled Cheese sandwiches to serve, or go for a tasty Grilled Chicken Sandwich.

-Cheesy potato soup can be stored for up to 4 days in the refrigerator.
-Be sure it’s tightly covered in a plastic or glass container.
+This Cheesy Potato Soup can be stored for up to 4 days in the refrigerator in a tightly sealed container.

 Did your family love this Cheesy Potato Soup?
 Be sure to leave a rating and a comment below!